Viktoria Luise of Prussia, Princess of Hanover, Duchess of Brunswick

 Viktoria Luise with her parents and siblings, c1896. source: Wikipedia

-The young princess was christened on October 22, 1892, and named for her great-grandmother – Queen Victoria of the United Kingdom, and her great-great-grandmother – Queen Luise of Prussia.
+The young princess was christened on October 22, 1892, and named for her great-grandmother Queen Victoria of the United Kingdom and her great-great-grandmother Queen Luise of Prussia.
 As the youngest child and only daughter, she was her father’s favorite and could do no wrong in his eyes.
-She was educated privately at home, studying religion and music, as well as developing a love of athletic pursuits.
+She was educated privately at home, studying religion and music and developing a love of athletic pursuits.
 From a young age, she became an accomplished hunter and rider.
 In 1900, the Hamburg-American Line named a ship in her honor.
 The Prinzessin Viktoria Luise would be the world’s first cruise ship.

-Prince Ernst August of Hanover, Duke of Brunswick. source: Wikipedia
+Prince Ernst August of Hanover, Duke of Brunswick; Credit – Wikipedia

 Viktoria Luise and Ernst August, c1918. source: Wikipedia

 Viktoria Luise was widowed in 1953, and the following year her son turned Marienburg Castle into a museum, uprooting Viktoria Luise and causing a rift between mother and son.
-The relationship became further strained over their disagreement on her appanage and public role.
-Her son wanted her to retire quietly, but Viktoria Luise had no intention of that!
-He offered her several residences, but instead she moved to the Riddagshausen district of Brunswick, moving into a home provided to her by a group called the Brunswick Circle of Friends.
+The relationship became further strained over their disagreement over her public role.
+Her son wanted her to retire quietly but Viktoria Luise had no intention of that.
+Her son offered her several residences, but instead, she moved to the Riddagshausen district of Brunswick, moving into a home provided to her by a group called the Brunswick Circle of Friends.
 With the support of this group, she continued to be involved in her charitable works and maintained her position in society.
 After living many years in Brunswick, her health began to fail in the fall of 1980, and she moved to the Friederikestift, a hospital in Hanover.

 Embed from Getty Images